Zinc with Copper

 Zinc...
 In the base of Good Health

-Copper and Why we need it (Additional Copper with Zinc)
+Why we Need Copper (Additional Copper with Zinc)

 Zinc is so vital for our sexual health, finally, in modern times, physicians are saying that a lack of Zinc affects your sex life.
 Zinc is an essential mineral needed for the production of testosterone.
 It regulates many things and contributes to normal sperm counts and the regulation of your sex drive.
 Your prostate has huge concentrations of zinc, and a healthy prostate regulates prostatic fluid.